How to Keep Your Cat Safe During Fireworks

 Create a safe hiding place for your cat

-If your cat has a favourite place to sleep or hide, make sure this area is ready for your kitties night in.
-You can place their favourite toys or treats there for extra comfort.
+If your cat has a favorite place to sleep or hide, make sure this area is ready for your kitties night in.
+You can place their favorite toys or treats there for extra comfort.

-If you would like to make your cat a cosy safe place, then a covered box with a hole for them to get into it works best.
-Add a blanket or maybe an old jumper so they are comforted by your scent.
+If you would like to make your cat a cozy safe place, then a covered box with a hole for them to get into it works best.
+Add a blanket or maybe an old sweater so they are comforted by your scent.
 Cats feel safest in high places, so the higher you can but the box the better.

 Close windows and curtains before the fireworks begin

 If possible, try and keep your cat away from the windows and close your blinds.
 The flashing lights can be just as scary as the sounds.
 A closed window will also prevent your cat from trying to escape.